aachalV/13-Frontend-for-CMS-Blog-Rendering/README.md

 ## Introduction

-  * contentstack is used as a backend for creating a content model for a blog website
+  * Contentstack is used as a backend for creating a content model for a blog website
   * This application implements the concept of server side rendering and navigation for single page application.
   * The framework used is next.js.
   * The application renders two pages for the following
     1. Home page consisting of blog tiles
     2. Blog page

-  *The blog field contains following fields
+  * The blog field contains following fields

          Header containing navigation links
          Banner section
          Blog header
          Blog content
          Related links
          Blog banner image
          Footer section with the social media icons and copyright information.

 ## Features

-  *The Landing page renders all the blog tiles from the list of entries created on Contentstack CMS backend.
+  * The Landing page renders all the blog tiles from the list of entries created on Contentstack CMS backend.
 The rendered blog page contains a list of related        links that contain the title of other blogs.
 Upon clicking the related link, details of this new blog will be displayed on the page.

   * Navigation is enabled using next.js folder structure.

 ## Deployment